 The Receiver shall follow the steps from Recv-1.0 to Recv-7.0 specified in clause 7.2.2.2 Generic Resource Request Procedure for Receiver.

 After Recv-1.0 "Check the validity of received request primitive": check that the syntax of the semanticsFilter corresponds to a valid SPARQL query request [33].
-If the semanticsFilter content does not correspond to a valid SPARQL query request, the Receiver shall generate a Response Status Code indicating a "NOT_ACCEPTABLE" error.
+If the semanticsFilter content does not correspond to a valid SPARQL query request, the Receiver shall generate a Response Status Code indicating a "BAD_REQUEST" error.

 The Hosting CSE shall follow the steps from Recv-1.0 to Recv-6.2 specified in clause 7.2.2.2.The Hosting CSE shall not perform steps from Recv-6.3 to Recv-6.6 and perform the following steps instead: